rehierl/abstract-properties/15-x-hierarchies-2/15-0-hierarchy-of-strings/1-0-setup-of-strings.md

 <!-- ======================================================================= -->
 ## definitions of hierarchy-based terms

-Note that the hierarchy-based terms defined for setups of trees can be assumed to still apply ...
+Note that the hierarchy-based terms defined for setups of trees apply ...

 * root string, rooted setup
 * ancestor/descendant string
 * no cycles, (A(s) disjoint-to D(s))
 * root string of, parent string of
 * child string of, sibling strings

-Note that the union graph `U` of a rooted setup is equal to the setup's root string.

 Note that, `A(s)` in the context of a partial setup of strings is a total subsetup of strings.
 As such, each partial setup of strings can be described